Valley View University, Accra, Ghana

 partners from Ghana and Germany.

-in a sustainable and ecological way, which takes the economic and social
+and ecological way, which takes the economic and social situation as

-situation as well as the climatic characteristics of the country into
+well as the climatic characteristics of the country into account.

 The implementation of the master plan shall be a

 regional and supra-regional pilot project.
 With that concept, the VVU

 wants to set an example for other African countries.

 The design of the ecological master plan is a basic requirement for

 the development of a water and nutrient cycle management concept for

 Energy and water are limited and precious resources; therefore it is